bsuraj23/NineThirtyBatch/README.md

 14Q.
 Difference between remove() and discard() ? remove() :Removes a specific element from a set and raises a key error. discard() :Removes a specific element from a set and doesn't raises any error.

+(25 Aug 2025)

+15Q.
+Is the tuple mutable or not ?
+* Tuples are immutable